mate-academy/js_tree-from-object-DOM/README.md

 # Tree from object
 Write a function `createTree(element, data)` that creates a nested list of `ul/li` from an object.
-Use keys as list items.
+Use keys as list items

 `element` - is a DOM element